pyc0422/Express-demo/Readme.md

-# Courses API Express Server
+# Courses2 API Express Server
-This is intended to be the backend for the Courses API exercises.
+This is the full backend for the Courses API exercises and supports GET, POST, PUT and DELETE endpoints for courses.

 ## Setup this server locally
-This section will discuss how to get the Courses API server up and running locally
+This section discusses how to get the Courses API server up and running locally

 - Verify Node.js is installed by running the following command.